 The club has two Lasers that can be hired for the club racing or training events to help introduce sailors to the class and to try a Laser, details on Club Boats page

 The fleet actively seeks and welcome new sailors seeking to join an active racing class catering for a range of abilities.
 Please make feel free to make contact with any enquiries or questions.

-The RS200 is an exciting new class at Waldringfield suited to adult, older junior or adult/junior combinations.
-Invited to participate in 2015, the club now has six boats actively club racing on Saturday afternoons and Wednesday evenings.
+The RS200 is its third year and Waldringfield and will be a fully adopted class from 2018.
+The RS200 is suited to adult, older junior or adult/junior combinations.
+The Club now has fifteen boats actively club racing on Saturday afternoons and Wednesday evenings.
 Visitors are welcome and RS200s race in the Easter Egg, Regatta and Cartoon open meetings.
+The Easter Egg open in 2018 will count towards the RS200 Eastern Travellers series.
 Please get in touch if you’re thinking about sailing your RS200 at Waldringfield or are new to the class and would like to have a go.

 The Squib is a 6 metre racing keelboat.
 It can be sailed by a wide range of crews of different weights and sizes, and it can be towed behind a medium sized car.
 With the cockpit comfort of a yacht and the handling of a dinghy, it is well-suited to river and sea sailing.

 The Squib is an “East Coast” boat, originally designed by Oliver Lee in 1968 at Burnham- on-Crouch.
 Squibs have been sailed every season since 1970 here at Waldringfield.